-The notice of originating motion ("notice of motion") by which an appeal is brought and the grounds of the appeal must be served and the appeal entered within 28 days after the date of the decision or order against which the appeal is brought (O55 r4(2)).
+The notice of motion by which an appeal is brought and the grounds of the appeal must be served and the appeal entered within 28 days after the date of the decision or order against which the appeal is brought (O55 r4(2)).

-For the purpose of any appeal against the Registrar's decision, the decision is deemed to have been made on the date on which the notice of decision is sent, or, where a statement of reason has been requested within the stipulated period, the date on which the statement of reason is sent (rule 91 of the Trade Marks Rules).
+For the purpose of any appeal against the Registrar's decision, the decision is deemed to have been made on the date on which the notice of decision is sent, or, where a statement of reason has been requested within the stipulated period, the date on which the statement of reason is sent (rule 91).